ankushthakur2007/miyami-pdf-mcptool/MCP_SERVER_SUMMARY.md

 # 🎉 MCP Server Setup Complete!

-Your PDF SaaS MCP Server has been created and is ready to use with Claude Desktop.
+Your Miyami PDF Tool MCP Server has been created and is ready to use with Claude Desktop.

 ## ✅ What's Been Created